Grand-Federation/Grand-Federation-Rules/index.md

 16. In any build, it is acceptable to use a swimming HUD or amphibious vehicle so long as it incurs a movement penalty in the water.
 Boats are also allowed, but as with all vehicles, should be LBA-compatible.

+17. Raycast-blocking devices that are not solid objects must be via deployables planted at the fighter's feet.
+This means that thrown or launched raycast blocking munitions are banned.
+Further, raycast blockers must be a "hollow shell," so that explosives detonating on the inside can damage it.

 ## SECTION III - Weapons

 1. Use of griefer tools or similar devices such as autokillers, orbiters, and push weaponry is not allowed.
 This includes devices which unintentionally impede the movement of armored units or send them off-world (your bullets shouldn't grief armor).